 Jim Beam Black label's smell is intriguing.
 Light oaky notes mix with aromas of candied apples and vanilla custard.
 The taste is way less complex, though.
 The Bourbon is comparably thin in taste with strong notes of oak.

 Apart from the oaky notes, you can also taste some typical vanilla and caramel.
 And even though it certainly doesn't taste bad, the flavor profile is just a bit more one-dimensional than the nose suggests.
-The finish has more oak, vanilla, and pepper, plus a smoky note that lingers quite long.
+The finish has more oak, vanilla, and pepper.
+Plus, a smokiness that lingers for quite a while.

 Jim Beam Rye - Pre-Prohibition style

 Don't be fooled by the "Pre-Prohibition" on the bottle label.
 Jim Beam Rye - Pre-Prohibition style actually tastes like a regular Rye Whiskey.
-The nose is quite sweet and reminds a bit of Old Overholt's Rye.
+The nose is a little sweet and reminds a bit of Old Overholt's Rye.
 Notes of caramel, butterscotch, and toffee dominate the aroma.

 On the palate, it's a different story.
-You can taste (raw) grains, vanilla, and quite some spice.
-But just like some other Jim Beam products, the spirit lacks complexity and follows more simple flavor profiles.
+You can taste (raw) grains, vanilla, and spice.
+But just like some of the other Jim Beam products, the spirit lacks complexity and follows simpler flavor profiles.

 Jim Beam Devil's Cut

 The Devil's Cut has a deep caramel-colored spirit dominated by a wooden aroma.
 Hidden behind that, you can also taste caramel, toffee, and dark fruit.
 For some, the strongly pronounced wooden notes might be too much.
-And I also think, even though the taste of wood is the whole point of this expression, it is a bit overwhelming.
+I also find it a bit overwhelming, even though the taste of wood is the whole point of this expression.

 On the palate, the wood is less pronounced.
 You get strong caramel notes and hints of spices like cinnamon.
 It's a beautiful fit for people who are into wood-forward spirits.
 For everyone else, this might not be an ideal choice.